 Today – Top 10 Stratford Upon Avon Restaurants.
 The best places to eat in Stratford upon Avon as chosen by the locals.

 While Shakespeare is obviously the main reason that people visit Stratford upon Avon, the collection of great restaurants scattered around the small town centre give visitors plenty of reason to hang around.
-You’ll find the usual handful of well known Italian restaurant chains and coffee shops but Stratford is now home to a growing number of independent restaurants of various types.
+Of course, you’ll find the usual handful of well known Italian restaurant chains and coffee shops.
+However, Stratford is now home to a growing number of independent restaurants of various types.
 I’ve collected up ten of the best as decided by locals to help you choose.
-Don’t forget to schedule some time for foodie fun in between theatre trips.
+So don’t forget to schedule some time for foodie fun in between theatre trips.

 Top 10 Stratford Upon Avon Restaurants